Joshetaa/EE250_finalProject/README.md

 If you would like to use existing samples of videos and pictures follow the following instructions:
   1. Sad : run
-     python3 all_in_one.py "Test files/Sadman.jpg" "Test files/Sad talk.wav"
+     python3 all_in_one.py "Sadman.jpg" "Sad talk.wav"
   2. Happy : run
-     python3 all_in_one.py "Test files/Happyman.jpg" "Test files/Happy talk.wav"
+     python3 all_in_one.py "Happyman.jpg" "Happy talk.wav"
   3. Angry : run
-     python3 all_in_one.py "Test files/Angrywoman.jpg" "Test files/Angry talk.wav"
+     python3 all_in_one.py "Angrywoman.jpg" "Angry talk.wav"

 Libraries used: